lidofinance/docs/docs/token-guides/wsteth-bridging-guide.md

 ### What if wstETH is already bridged and has ample liquidity?

-Please consider getting in touch with the NEW if (**R-1...R-4**) are followed.
+Please consider getting in touch with the NEC if (**R-1...R-4**) are followed.

 ## Questionnaire

-To get fast feedback on the likelihood of the wstETH recognized by the Lido DAO, please fill in the questionnaire and send it to the NEW. **Please note: NEW is not a representative of the Lido DAO and by giving the feedback NEW makes no warranties, express or implied, and disclaims all implied warranties, including any warranty of the likelihood of the recognition or rejection by the Lido DAO and representation.**
+To get fast feedback on the likelihood of the wstETH recognized by the Lido DAO, please fill in the questionnaire and send it to the NEC. **Please note: NEC is not a representative of the Lido DAO and by giving the feedback NEC makes no warranties, express or implied, and disclaims all implied warranties, including any warranty of the likelihood of the recognition or rejection by the Lido DAO and representation.**

 In the comments section, please provide the relevant details: the artifacts, if present, and/or a description why the recommendation is not followed or followed partially, etc.